20SON/Cmodify/README.md

 # Cmodify
-Cmodify is a modified ClassiCube client.
+Cmodify is a modified ClassiCube client that is now abandoned.
+Fuckin' hell.

 # License
 ﻿Copyright (c) 2014 - 2020, UnknownShadow200